|Opening date:||25 November 2019|

 - discretionary charges such as overseas trips.

-Tenures vary but generally, holders are expected to complete their secondary education at BGS.
+Tenures vary but generally, holders are expected to complete their education at BGS.

 Instrumental music scholarship holders are expected to: